dr-fet91/EscapeRoomBooking/README.md

 ## Review the program
 It is recommended to use the Postman program for checking.
-The Postman output file is placed in the main directory Import the file to test.
+The Postman output file is placed in the root directory Import the file to test.
 To login, enter the e-mail and password in the previously created database and enter the output token as `Bearer Token` in the authentication section.
 Paths to bookings all require authentication
 ## Database Structure